Photo by Marc Schiffhauer/Shutterstock

 Where to go: Abisko National Park in Sweden has developed a reputation for being one of the world’s top aurora-watching destinations due to its particular microclimate, which sees less precipitation than other locations within the aurora zone, allowing for clearer skies.

-How to go: Lights Over Lapland offers specialized aurora borealis photo workshops in Abisko National Park between December and March.
-Small groups are provided with high-quality cameras and led by professional photographers who teach basic skills for photographing the northern lights.
-From $143 per person
+How to go: Between October and March, Lights Over Lapland offers specialized, three-hour aurora borealis photo workshops in Abisko National Park.
+Small groups are provided with high-quality cameras and led by professional photographers who teach basic skills for photographing the Northern Lights (from $144 per person).
+Alternatively, a three-night Aurora in the Sky package from Off the Map Travel allows guests the chance to search for the Northern Lights on a hot air balloon ride through starry skies.
+From $2,900 per person

 When to go: From early December to late March

-How to go: Spend the night at the Buubble Lodge, where guests can watch the aurora borealis dance across the sky from within a transparent glamping bubble nestled in the woods outside Reykjavík.
+How to go: At the Buubble Lodge (nicknamed the “5 Million Star Hotel”), guests can watch the aurora borealis dance across the sky from within a transparent glamping bubble nestled in the woods outside Reykjavík.
 Book a bubble as part of the lodge’s Golden Circle Tour, which includes visits to waterfalls, hot springs, the Secret Lagoon, and Thingvellir National Park.
-From $478 per person
+From $463 per person

 When to go: From early September to late April